IvanStankov12/ivan-de-martino-copy-01/content/pages/about.md

 Also, I've helped organize the marketing and advertising strategy of Mapri.
 Mapri is a project that aims to publicize African and Afro-descendant culture, through the sale of headscarf.

 # Recent project

-Video games have been in my life for a long time, that is the reason I want help with my digital marketing skills to grow the video game industry.
+Video Games have been in my life for a long time, that is the reason I want help with my digital marketing skills to grow the video game industry.
 I know that digital marketing is a fundamental piece.